SharePoint/sp-dev-docs/docs/solution-guidance/Upload-large-files-sample-app-for-SharePoint.md

 ## Before you begin
 <a name="sectionSection0"> </a>

-To get started, download the  [Core.LargeFileUpload](https://github.com/SharePoint/PnP/tree/master/Samples/Core.LargeFileUpload) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/SharePoint/PnP/tree/dev) project on GitHub.
+To get started, download the [Core.LargeFileUpload](https://github.com/SharePoint/PnP/tree/master/Samples/Core.LargeFileUpload) sample add-in from the Office 365 Developer Patterns and Practices project on GitHub.

+> [!NOTE]
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 ## Using the Core.LargeFileUpload sample app
 <a name="sectionSection1"> </a>

 When you start this code sample, a console application appears.
 You must supply a SharePoint Online site collection URL and your logon credentials for Office 365.
 After authentication, the console application displays an exception.
 The exception occurs when the  **UploadDocumentContent** method in FileUploadService.cs tries to use the **FileCreationInformation.Content** property to upload a file that is larger than 2 MB. **UploadDocumentContent** also creates a document library called **Docs** if it does not already exist.
 The **Docs** document library is used later in this code sample.

-> [!NOTE]
-> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 ```csharp
 public void UploadDocumentContent(ClientContext ctx, string libraryName, string filePath)